signalkuppe/pequeno/README.md

 -   `--noAfterBuild` prevents the afterBuild function to run (see below)
 -   `--noProcessHtml` prevents the processHtml function to run (see below)
 -   `--noData` skips the data fetch step
+-   `--noCopy` skips the copy defined in the config object
+-   `--noPublicCopy` skips the copy of publicDir
 -   `--example` builds the example site.

-Page and path options (together with --data) are usefull during development to speed up page refresh or during build if you want to write only a specified page or path.
+Page and path options (together with --data) are useful during development to speed up page refresh or during build if you want to write only a specified page or path.

 For example if you want to **develop the a specific news page** you can run

-`npx pequeno --page=news-item --path=/news/news-1-slug/index.html --data=news --noAfterBuild --noProcessHtml --serve`
+`npx pequeno --page=news-item --path=/news/news-1-slug/index.html --data=news --serve`

-Or if you want to develop a **single page** that doesn’t need any data you can be quicker with
+Or if you want to develop a **single page** that doesn’t need any data/libs/files you can be quicker with

-`npx pequeno --page=test --noData --noAfterBuild --noProcessHtml --serve`
+`npx pequeno --page=test --noData --noCopy --noPublicCopy --serve`

 ## Configuration